IgnisHyper/cse15l-lab-reports/week-1-lab-report.md

 I also ran `pwd` to see where I was on the system, which returned me with the absolute path `/home/linux/ieng6/cs15lwi23/cs15lwi23awg`.
 I also ran `ls -lat` and `ls -a` to see the differences between those two commands and the standard `ls` command:

 ![Image](week1images/various-ls-commands.png)

+The `ls -a` command showed all files in the directory, such as the current directory `.`, the home directory `..`, and many files that were hidden from the standard `ls` command which were all indicated with a `.` at the start of their name.
+The `ls -lat` command showed all files, including hidden ones.
+It also showed dates for all the files along with my account name next to most lines, which I assume indicates that I own or my account created the files.
+The lines were also sorted by date.

 To make a new directory, I used the `mkdir hello` command.
 After running that command, I checked to see if the directory was created with the `ls` command, which I could see was the case: